 La Maison Ani

-Dubai’s superstar chef Izu Ani has just opened homegrown restaurant La Maison Ani in Dubai Mall’s Fashion Avenue.
+Dubai’s superstar chef Izu Ani’s homegrown restaurant La Maison Ani in Dubai Mall’s Fashion Avenue is a must visit.
 Serving relaxed French-Mediterranean cuisine for breakfast, lunch and dinner with an effortlessly elegant ambiance, La Maison Ani is home to an exquisite boulangerie and patisserie.
 Expect freshly baked artisan breads, viennoiseries and pastries alongside organic-roast coffee, followed by Mediterranean-inspired meals throughout the day.
 The views of the Dubai Fountain from the La Maison Ani Garden aren’t too shabby either.

-La Maison Ani, ground floor, Fashion Avenue, The Dubai Mall. @lamaisonanibychefizu
+La Maison Ani, ground floor, Fashion Avenue, Dubai Mall. @lamaisonanibychefizu

 OFK (Open Flame Kitchen)

-OFK is The Dubai Mall’s answer to Zuma: interior design that looks sophisticated and expensive, beautifully presented – and delicious – food, and impeccable service.
-The menu skips around Indian curry and tandoori, sushi, pizza and pasta, plus meat and fish cooked on a robata grill and a parrilla grill that have been custom made to fit inside the open kitchen.
+OFK is Dubai Mall’s answer to Zuma: interior design that looks sophisticated and expensive, beautifully presented – and delicious – food, and impeccable service.
+The menu skips around Indian curry and tandoori, sushi, pizza and pasta, plus meat and fish cooked on a robata grill and a parrilla grill that have been custom-made to fit inside the open kitchen.
 The pomelo and duck salad, spicy tuna wonton tacos, and spicy salmon crispy rice are right on the money, but the standout main dish are the wagyu ribs.
 Cooked sous vide for 48 hours (what other mall restaurant is doing that?), they are absurdly tender and topped with a sweet chilli glaze.
 Finish with the homemade tiramisu served tableside, and you’ll leave OFK happy.
-(Open for dinner only).

 A new entry in Fashion Avenue – with its original outpost located in Umm Sequim – Origami offers an intimate, yet elegant and minimalist Japanese and Arab dining experience, with space for only 40 guests.
 Taking on time-honoured traditions, groups can choose sit on a carpeted floor to eat sushi and other chic Japanese delicacies, including a selection of grilled items and Japanese fusion cuisine.

-Art and dining collide at Trove, the newest restaurant in Fashion Avenue, which opened in April, 2022.
-Inside, there’s a literal treasure trove of artworks to explore, from a floral throne centrepiece crafted by New York florist Mr Flower Fantastic, unique sculptures and paintings by urban mythology artist duo Pichiavo, and signature glow in the dark graffiti, which shifts shape according the time of day.
-The menu, meanwhile, is as eclectic as the art: diners will have a near endless selection of North and South American, pan- Asian, Mediterranean and Middle Eastern cuisines.
+Art and dining collide at Trove.
+Inside, there’s a literal treasure trove of artworks to explore, from a floral throne centrepiece crafted by New York florist Mr Flower Fantastic, unique sculptures and paintings by urban mythology artist duo Pichiavo, and signature glow-in-the-dark graffiti, which shifts shape according to the time of day.
+The menu, meanwhile, is as eclectic as the art: diners will have a near-endless selection of North and South American, pan- Asian, Mediterranean and Middle Eastern cuisines.

-Tulum, third floor, Fashion Avenue, The Dubai Mall, daily 10am to 11pm. tulum.ae
+Tulum, third floor, Fashion Avenue, Dubai Mall, daily 10am to 12am. tulum.ae